On the Structure of Trans-Series in Quantum Field Theory: Integrable models

 \subsection{Bosonic models}

-Using the techniques described in \cite{mmr-an}, one can extract the trans-series of the free energy from the equations above.
-In this section we will concentrate on the bosonic models, which include the $O(N)$ non-linear sigma model and the $SU(N)$ principal chiral field (PCF).
+Using the techniques described in~\cite{mmr-an}, one can extract the trans-series of the free energy from the equations above.
+In this section we will concentrate on the bosonic models, which include the ${\rm O}(N)$ non-linear sigma model and the ${\rm SU}(N)$ principal chiral field (PCF).
 The structure of the trans-series is generically given by

-where $\tilde{\alpha}$ is a conveniently defined coupling (see \eqref{eq_alpha_tilde_def} below) and $y = \tilde\alpha^{-2a\xi_1} \re^{-2\xi_1/\tilde{\alpha}}$ is the appropriate exponentially small term in the present example.
-The second term in the r.h.s. is an IR renormalon term and it is not relevant for the analysis of the trans-series convergence.
-The free energy can be recovered from Borel resummation of \eqref{eq_free_energy_transseries} as
+where $\tilde{\alpha}$ is a conveniently defined coupling (see~\eqref{eq_alpha_tilde_def} below) and $y = \tilde\alpha^{-2a\xi_1} \re^{-2\xi_1/\tilde{\alpha}}$ (see below for the definition of $\xi_1$) is the appropriate exponentially small term in~the present example.
+The~second term in~the right-hand side is an IR renormalon term and it is not relevant for the analysis of the trans-series convergence.
+The free energy can be recovered from Borel resummation of~\eqref{eq_free_energy_transseries} as

 The coupling $\tilde{\alpha}$ that we use for the trans-series expansion is defined as